 Obviously then, perfecting the classic chocolate cake just had to be on my baking agenda.
 I tried many recipes from the internet at first, made notes from cooking shows and each result varied.

-So finally I ventured on my own recipe trials with what we home-bakers usually get in local stores easily.
+So finally I ventured on my own recipe trials.
 It’s such a classic, fool-proof recipe that you have to absolutely try it.

 It is moist, rich and oh-so- chocolatey.
 And a birthday favourite!